google/starlark-go/doc/spec.md

 `+Inf`, `-Inf`).
 If x is a `bool`, the result is 0 for `False` or 1 for `True`.

-If x is a string, it is interpreted like a string literal;
+If x is a string, it is interpreted as a sequence of digits in the specified base, decimal by default.
-an optional base prefix (`0`, `0b`, `0B`, `0x`, `0X`) determines which base to use.
-The string may specify an arbitrarily large integer, whereas true integer literals are restricted to 64 bits.
-If a non-zero `base` argument is provided, the string is interpreted in that base and no base prefix is permitted; the base argument may specified by name.
+If `base` is zero, x is interpreted like an integer literal, the base being inferred from an optional base prefix such as `0b`, `0o`, or `0x`.

-`int()` with no arguments returns 0.

 ### len